The St Lawrence Academy Logo

 Dear Parent/Carer

-On Thursday 1st December 2022 at 4pm you and your child are invited to our Year 10 Consultation Evening, firstly to collect their report and secondly to meet all their subject teachers.
-This is your first opportunity to discuss your child’s progress in key stage 4.
+On Wednesday 25th January at 4pm you and your child are invited to our Year 9 Consultation Evening.
+This is an opportunity to discuss your child’s progress in their final year of Key Stage 3, a year where your child will make their GCSE options choices for Key Stage 4.
 It will also allow you to identify what needs to be done to maximise their potential for achieving success in the future.
 We would appreciate your support and attendance for the evening.
-Please confirm your attendance using the attached link.
+Please confirm your attendance using the attached link

 Please sign in on arrival and then proceed directly to the classrooms of the subjects studied by your child, to meet with your child’s teachers.
 There is no individual subject appointment system so you are able to arrive at a time to suit you between 4.00pm to 6.00pm.
 Prefects will be outside classrooms to facilitate your time with the teacher.
 The evening will finish at 6.30pm.